Manjellion/taxi-app/README.md

 # Taxi App

 ## Introduction
-A mobile application in general purpose of Taxi industry applied using cloud computing tools from AWS.
+A mobile application in general purpose of Taxi industry with cloud based solutions used(AWS).
 <br>
   Tools include:
 <br>